nokotamustang/Python3DEngines/README.md

 -   opensimplex==0.4.5.1
 -   pywavefront==1.3.3

-To run the example use `python main.py` from any of the project directories.
+To run an example use `python main.py` from any of the project sub-directories.

 General keys in the examples: